-However, Priva says it hopes that some of this investment will be spent on future-proofing heritage sites in order to ensure these spaces can benefit from optimised internal environments.
-The company argues these buildings should enjoy same levels of energy efficiency and comfort as contemporary buildings.
+However, Priva says it hopes that some of this investment will be spent on future-proofing these heritage sites in order to ensure these spaces can benefit from optimised internal environments, coupled with the same levels of energy efficiency and comfort as contemporary buildings.

 The Government’s new heritage initiative – which is led by Communities Secretary Robert Jenrick will challenge every single local authority across England to draw up lists of buildings of significant historical and cultural value to an area, ensuring important local monuments are no longer left neglected and unloved.
 Local people will also be empowered to nominate heritage assets which are important to them and reflect their local area and identity, supported by a team of heritage experts, funded by £700,000 to help 10 English counties identify areas which need protecting.